audioxide/data/data/posts/20190415-articles-some-spotify-and-the-strange-new-world-of-music-consumption.md

 title: Soma, Spotify, and the brave new world of music consumption
 author: fred
 blurb: In 2012, David Byrne wrote that music risked becoming a soma-like drug.
 Today his concerns are closer to the truth than we would like to think.
 summary: Streaming services like Spotify have revolutionised listening habits.
 Anyone, anywhere, can listen to just about anything.
 In 2012, David Byrne wrote that music risked becoming a soma-like drug.
-Today his concerns may be the reality
+Today that may be the reality

 ---